 The word pneumatikós is from the word pneûma (spirit / breath).

 "Blessed be the God and Father of our Lord Jesus Christ!
-By his great mercy he gave us new birth (anagennáō) into a living (záō) hope THROUGH the resurrection (anástasis) of Jesus Christ from the dead."
+By his great mercy he gave us new birth [anagennáō] into a living (záō) hope THROUGH the resurrection (anástasis) of Jesus Christ from the dead."
 (1 Peter 1:3).

-The hope that Peter is talking about is the confident assurance of the resurrection of our dead bodies (at the time of the return of Christ) - even after we have died.
+and the hope that Peter is talking about is the confident assurance of the resurrection of our dead bodies (at the time of the return of Christ) - even after we have died.

 "If Christ's Spirit is in you,